koolaidxk1d/vlc-timestamp-hotkey/README.md

 *F8 key will append the current time to a file named according to your video (e.g. 'cats.mp4' would post to 'cats.mp4.txt')

+===Versions===

+"output" - this script outputs the timestamp to a named file "typed" - this script sends the timestamp into simulated keystrokes into the active window